trixi-framework/Trixi.jl/README.md

 laws written in [Julia](https://julialang.org).
 A key objective for the framework is to be useful to both scientists and students.
-Therefore, next to having an extensible design with a fast implementation, Trixi is focused on being easy to use for new or unexperienced users, including the installation and postprocessing procedures.
+Therefore, next to having an extensible design with a fast implementation, Trixi is focused on being easy to use for new or inexperienced users, including the installation and postprocessing procedures.
 Its features include:

 * Hierarchical quadtree/octree grid with adaptive mesh refinement